The Ultimate Bali Wedding Guide

 Here is some more information on the CIN and how to apply for it here in Bali.

-Note: Most but not all countries have an embassy here in Bali.
-You can refer to the website below to discover whether yours is on the list and determine whether you will need to fly to Jakarta.
+Note: Not all countries have an embassy here in Bali.
+You can refer to this website to discover whether yours is on the list and determine whether you will need to fly to Jakarta.

 Muslim weddings are quite easy to organise as Indonesia is predominantly a Muslim country.
 You also don’t need to have your wedding in a mosque.
-All you will need to do is provide proof that you are Muslim and contact the Office of Religious Affairs who will send out an official to marry you.
+All you need to provide is proof that you are Muslim and contact the Office of Religious Affairs who will send out an official to marry you.

 - Baptismal certificates.

 - A letter of freedom that states you have never been married.

 - A letter of delegation that states your own parish does not object.